lzcn/LPAE-Net/README.md

 ## Description

-This responsitory contains the code of paper "Personalized Outfit Recommendation with Learnable Anchors - CVPR 2021"
+This responsitory contains the code of paper _"Personalized Outfit Recommendation with Learnable Anchors_ - CVPR 2021"

-## How to
+## Train the model

-1. clone this responsitory with submodules
+1. Clone this responsitory with submodules

    ```bash
    git clone --recurse-submodules https://github.com/lzcn/LPAE-Net.git
    ```

-2. install submodules
+2. Install submodules

    - `torchutils` is my personal responsitory that contains utilities for PyTorch.